Diagnostics Available

 EEG:

 This test uses small electrodes applied to the scalp by a technician.
-The patient is asked to perform various activities such as hyperventilate and attempt to sleep while the electrodes passively measure the brain’s electrical activity.
+The patient is asked to perform various activities such as hyperventilation and sleeping while the electrodes passively measure the brain’s electrical activity.
 This test is often performed when seizures are suspected.
 This test is performed in a neurophysiology lab at the hospital.

 EMG: